DouglasUrner/Common/resources/college-cs-programs.md

 * [CS](https://cs.wwu.edu)

 **Transfering:**
-* No direct admission to major.
+* As of the spring of 2019, there was no direct admission to major.
 * GPA of 3.0 or better in weeder classes == very likely to be admitted.
 * Admission is on space available basis (there are a few seats reserved for transfer students).